PLPAfrica/Feb-2024-PythonHack2/README.md

 - Understand software testing with pytest
 - Understand Database integration with Python Django

-My project in particular uses the Weather API from ```https://www.weatherapi.com``` and also includes a Random Quote Generator API from ```https://type.fit/api/quotes``` to display weather updates and random quotes.
+My project in particular uses the Weather API from ```https://www.weatherapi.com``` and also includes a Random Quote Generator API from ```https://type.fit/api/quotes``` as well as the Unsplash API from ```https://api.unsplash.com/search/photos``` to display weather updates and random quotes.

 The Weather API in particular allows end users to input a city of their choice in order to get the relevant updates.
 It also renders a default city incase the user fails to input a city of their choice.
+On the side it uses the Unsplash API to display to the user a random picture of the selected city.